pycontribs/pyrax/docs/autoscaling.md

     webhook.update(name="something_new",
             metadata={"owner": "webteam"})

-You may also call the `update_webhook()` method of either the policy for this webhook, or the scaling group for that policy, or the autoscale client itself.
+You may also call the `update_webhook()` method of either the policy for this webhook, or the scaling group for that policy, or the Auto Scale client itself.
 Any of the following calls is equivalent to the call above:

     policy.update_webhook(webhook, name="something_new",
             metadata={"owner": "webteam"})